Budapest 5th constituency: History

 The current 5th constituency of Budapest was created in 2011 and contains the pre-2011 8th and 9th constituencies of Budapest.
 Its borders have not changed since its creation.

 Members

 The constituency was first represented by Lajos Oláh of Independent (with Unity support) from 2014, and he was re-elected of the DK in 2018 and 2022 (with United for Hungary support).
+In the 2026 election, István Weigand of the Tisza Party was elected representative.